Bearded dragon owners need to know about all the illnesses and injuries their pets may suffer; after all, we want them to live long and healthy lives!

 It is very easy to accidentally puncture or otherwise damage an organ when replacing the prolapse.

-A veterinarian will be able to gently push the prolapsed organ back into the cloaca.
+A veterinarian can gently push the prolapsed organ back into the cloaca.

 Anesthesia is sometimes needed to help your beardie relax for the procedure.